micropython/micropython/docs/library/machine.Counter.rst

        it reaches the limit.
 This means that a limit of ``N`` produces the N+1 values 0..N.
        When counting down the register is set to the limit value at the next edge after it reaches zero.
+     - ``reset``: if True init resets the counter, else it leaves the current register value unchanged which can be useful to preserve counts when an application restarts.

    ESP32 notes:
+     - Supports the following parameters: direction, edge, limit, and reset (**verify**).
-     - the ESP32's counter units support additional features (e.g. a control pin and intermediate trigger values) but these are currently not supported.
+     - The ESP32's counter units support additional features (e.g. a control pin and intermediate trigger values) but these are currently not supported.
-     - when counting down the ESP32's hardware starts at zero, counts to a negative limit, then resets back to zero.
+     - When counting down the ESP32's hardware starts at zero, counts to a negative limit, then resets back to zero.
 This class shifts the values such that the counter counts down to zero from the limit, which is the more typical implementation on most microprocessors.